folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 5. Click **Receive**.
 The selected pieces are now displayed under the Received section.

-#### Receive fields
+#### Receive

 *   **Caption.** Create or change the caption of the piece.
 *   **Barcode.** Create a barcode for the piece.
 You can only add a barcode if the piece is already **Connected** to an instance in Inventory, or if the **Create item** checkbox is selected.
-*   **Piece format.** This field is populated by the format selected in Orders.
+*   **Piece format.** The order format, as selected in Orders.
 It can not be modified.
-*   **Request.** This field is populated with information from Requests.
+*   **Request.** Information from the Requests app about this ordered material.
 If there is a request open for the piece, this field says “Yes”.
 *   **Comment.** Enter any comments about the piece.
-*   **Select location.** This field is populated with the location selected in Orders.
+*   **Select location.** The location, as selected in Orders.
 You can change the location by clicking [Assign a different location](#assign-a-different-location).
-*   **Item status.** This field is populated with the information that will appear in Inventory if the item is received.
+*   **Item status.** This field is populated with the item status that will appear in Inventory after the item is received.
+The item status will change from “On order” to “In process.”
 *   **Call number.** Enter the call number for the piece.
 You can only add a call number if the piece is already **Connected** to an instance in Inventory, or if the **Create item** checkbox is selected.
 *   **Create item.** Selecting the **Create item** checkbox links the new piece to an instance in Inventory.
-This option is not available for electronic resources.
-Note: In order to create an item, a loan type must be selected in Settings.
+This option is onlyavailable for pieces linked to an order with the purchase order line **Create inventory** value set to “Instance/holding/item.”
+Note: In order to create an item in Inventory, a default instance status, instance type, and loan type must already be set up in Settings.
+See [Settings > Orders]({{< ref "/settings_orders.md" >}}) for more information.

 ## Unreceiving an order